1. Who We Are

 4.5 Our value-added services

-There may be times when you choose to share your Personal Information with us in order to register for certain events or our value-added services, or to request information from us about topics that are of interest to you (‘opting-in’).
-Anything that we share with you will provide you with the opportunity of unsubscribing (or “opting out”) with one click.
+There may be times when you choose to share your Personal Information with us in order to register for certain events or our value-added services, or to request information from us about topics that are of interest to you, in these circumstances we will request your express consent to continue to contact you (‘opting-in’).
+Thereafter, anything that we share with you will provide you with the opportunity of unsubscribing (or “opting out”) with one click.

 Examples of times that you may consent to register/subscribe for services and/or value-added services (i.e. to ‘opt-in’) are: